-All students should complete an annual evaluation form, the approved form from the Graduate Students Rights and Responsibilities (GSRR) is found at the graduate school website for master's plan A and master's plan B students.
-The student should fill out the relevant sections and send to their faculty advisor and cc the master's program director.
+All students should complete an annual evaluation form, the approved form from the Graduate Students Rights and Responsibilities (GSRR) is found on our department website.
+The student should fill out the relevant sections and send to their faculty advisor and cc the master's program director and Academic Program Coordinator.
 The faculty advisor will complete their section of the form and send it to the director of the master's program.
-After the annual review form is approved, it needs to be sent to the Academic Program Coordinator so they can enter the form into GradPlan for the students.
+After the annual review form is approved, the student needs to submit the form into GradPlan in SIS for the students.
 At least once a year the director meets with the Academic Program Coordinator and the Chair of the Department to review progress of all master's students.
 If there are concerns about a student's progress the director will notify the student and allow them to appeal a faculty advisor's evaluation.
-Recommendations based on this review will be communicated in writing to the faculty advisor and the graduate student within two weeks of the meeting, and that report will be placed in the graduate student's file.